nawarmohra/TechStore-N/README.md

 # Shopping cart using JS

 ## Introduction:
 	This project is created using HTML5, CSS, Javascript and local storage.
 We have stored our initial data in json file.
-Fetch API has been used to retrieve data from json file.We have used OO concepts to develop this cart system.
-Project is divided into five classes named Phone, Display and Storage.(Mohsin control the work and he's who created the class and Nawar worked with hem on class)Style & layouting Amir fix it with giving each class name then add the appropriate style in one file.
+Fetch API has been used to retrieve data from json file.We have used OOP concepts to develop this cart system.
+Project is divided into 4 classes named Phone, Display, User and Storage.(Mohsin control the work and he's who created the class and Nawar worked with hem on class)Style & layouting Amir fix it with giving each class name then add the appropriate style in one file.

 ### Phone:
 	In Phone Class,  we have used fetch API to retrieve data from json file.